 (A) This rule describes eligibility criteria that apply to all medical assistance programs, how eligibility criteria will be verified by the administrative agency, and when an individual will be asked to provide manual verification.
 Eligibility conditions that are specific to a certain eligibility group are addressed in the eligibility rule for that group.

-(B) To be determined eligible for medical assistance, an individual must:
+(B) To be determined eligible for medical assistance, an individual shall:

 (a) The individual's self-declaration of SSN meets this condition unless contradictory information is provided to or maintained by the administrative agency.

-(b) An individual is not required to provide a SSN if the individual:
+(b) An individual is not required to provide a SSN when the individual: